afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w2-notes.md

 <img src="./resources/w2/l6-UKF15.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

+- Because of the accuracy and simplicity, it preferable to use the UKF over the EKF instead
+- If EKF is used instead :
+  - Use error state formulation
+  - be aware of linearization error
+  - strongly ensure that the Jacobians are correct

 ### Lesson 6 Supplementary Reading: An Alternative to the EKF - The Unscented Kalman Filter